“A constitutional speech contest”

 The American Legion Oratorical Contest exists to develop deeper knowledge and appreciation for the U.S. Constitution among high school students.
 Since 1938, the program has presented participants with an academic speaking challenge that teaches important leadership qualities, the history of our nation’s laws, the ability to think and speak clearly, and an understanding of the duties, responsibilities, rights and privileges of American citizenship.
-The program has featured numerous politicians and prominent contestants over the years, including former president candidate Alan Keyes, national television commentator and talk radio host Lou Dobbs, and Vice-President of the United States Mike Pence.
+The program has featured numerous politicians and prominent contestants over the years, including former presidential candidate Alan Keyes, national television commentator and talk radio host Lou Dobbs, and Vice-President of the United States Mike Pence.

 High school students under age 20 are eligible.
 Competition begins at the post level and advances to a state competition.
 Legion department representatives certify one winner per state to the national contest, where department winners compete against each other in two speaking rounds.
 The contest caps off with a final round that decides the three top finishers.